EGEE 102

 We can calculate the life of current petroleum reserves by dividing the current reserves by current consumption.

-• At the current rate of consumption, the approximate lifetime of the world’s petroleum, natural gas, and coal reserves is 50 years, 52.8 years, and 153 years, respectively.
-(BP Statistical Review of World Energy)
+• At the current rate of consumption, the approximate lifetime of the world’s petroleum, natural gas, and coal reserves is 47.1 years, 52.4 years, and 133 years, respectively.

 It is important to note that the entire U.S. petroleum consumption is not coming from the U.S. reserves because we import more than one half of the consumption.
 Because we import more than one half of the consumption, the petroleum reserves at the current rate will last about 11 years.
 If the consumption increases in the future, the life will be less.
 However, there is also a chance of adding more reserves with more exploration and discoveries.
 The increase in consumption can change depending on the price of petroleum and other alternative fuels.
 Likewise, us moving to electric cars and harnessing unconventional oil reserves can extend the lifetime of these reserves.